totalspectrum/spin2cpp/README.md

   specify options to be passed to PropGCC, such as -Os or -mcmm.

 --ccode
   Output C code instead of C++.
-Note that in C mode every method has a first parameter "self" which points to the object's data.
+Note that in C mode methods typically have a first parameter "self" which points to the object's data.
   This is similar to the way the C++ compiler implements object methods internally, but in C it has to be exposed explicitly.